pslisko/performa365docs/docs/howto/manage_email_notifications.rst

 *N1.4 Course activity schedule enrollment notice*
 **************************************************

-This notification is sent to learners when they enroll into schedule for classroom/virtual classroom type of activity.
+This notification is sent to learners when they enroll into schedule for classroom/virtual classroom activity.
-Variables that can be used in the body of this e-mail message are:
+Variables that can be used in the body of this e-mail notification are:

-	* {{FirstName}} - recipient's first name
+	* {{FirstName}} - learners's first name
-	* {{ActivityName}} - classroom/virtual classroom type of activity related to the schedule
+	* {{ActivityName}} - classroom/virtual classroom activity related to the schedule
 	* {{EducationName}} - course name
 	* {{StartDate}} - schedule start date
 	* {{StartTime}} - schedule start time